4ndrelim/4ndrelim.github.io/content/blog/seeds-of-change/index.md

 <details>
     <summary>China</summary>
     <span style="font-size:13px;" class="info">
         I should add his parents (at least one of them, can't quite recall) was originally from mainland China.
 So their family might have some relatives or connections there.
 Or not.
-Maybe he was just YOLO-ing.
+Maybe he was just YOLO-ing, and honestly, I wouldn't be surprised in the least.
     </span>
 </details>

-In one particular incident, with escape from the army never far from his mind, his series of 'experiments' - as he dubbed them - unexpectedly landed him in Beijing.
-He brought nothing, except whatever cash he had on him and his phone.
+In one particular incident, with escape from the army never far from his mind, his series of 'experiments', as he dubbed them, unexpectedly landed him in Beijing.
+He brought nothing, except whatever little cash he had on him and his phone.
 But thought to himself that he would never return to Singapore.
 He wanted to start anew elsewhere.

 With tears in his eyes, he informed his parents.
 His concerned father flew over immediately.
 He hugged his son and told him it's fine if he wishes to leave permanently.
 That was much needed solace for Rizhao, and he broke into tears.
 His father intended to return the next day, and left some cash with Rizhao the night before.
 But when dawn broke, he managed to goad his son onto the flight back to Singapore. <br/>
 It seems he understands how to deal with his troubled son well.